CarRentUU/CarRentProject/README.md

 ✨ What You Can Do

-Add and manage customers 👤
+👤Add and manage customers

-Register and update cars 🚘
+🚘Register and update cars

-Rent cars to customers and track their rentals 📄
+📄Rent cars to customers and track their rentals

-Return cars and free them up for the next rental 🔄
+🔄Return cars and free them up for the next rental

-🏗️ Project Structure
+🏗️Project Structure

-mft_final_project/
+final_project/
 ├── main.py                # Entry point
 ├── controller/            # Business logic (Car, Person, Rental controllers) ├── model/
 │   ├── entity/            # Car, Person, Rental classes
 │   └── da/                # Data Access layer (acts like a mini database)

-⚙️ How It Works
+⚙️How It Works

-Entities
+🔮Entities
 Think of these as blueprints: a Car, a Person, and a Rental.
 Each one has its own properties, like a car’s model or a customer’s name.

-Data Access
+🔮Data Access
 Instead of using a real database, the project currently uses in-memory storage (just Python objects in lists).
 It’s simple but can be swapped out for a real DB later.

-Controllers
+🔮Controllers
 This is where the rules live.
 For example:

-You can’t rent a car that’s already rented.
+🔮You can’t rent a car that’s already rented.

-You can’t register the same person twice.
+🔮You can’t register the same person twice.

 Main Program
 The main.py script ties everything together.
 Right now, it’s command-line–based, but the architecture is ready for bigger things (like a GUI or API).